-If you know about Google My Business Listing, or you at least use Google, then you have already noticed it.
+If you know about Google GMB, or you at least use Google, then you have already noticed it.
 When you search for a product on the internet, Google displays the name of businesses near you which sell you that.
 Well, the purpose of local SEO is precisely that- you want your company name to pop out on people’s SERPs when they search for a service that you offer.

 Citations are equivalent to backlinks when we are talking local SEO.
 Similar to how Google considers backlinks while ranking a website, it checks a business’ citations to verify it is good.
 Thus, similar to backlinks, you should create as much as citations as you can- but at the same time, do it in useful websites

 For example, say you run a food business (or a restaurant to be specific).
 A high DA website in the hospitality niche mentions it in an article titled “Top 10 Places that Offer the Best Food in ****”.
 Google is going to notice that and consider your place next time hungry people in your area do a search.

 Local SEO, these results popped out when I searched for ‘optometrist.’
 Google considers citations while ranking those.

 Types of Local Citations

 There are two types of Local Citations.
 They are:

 A structured local citation consists of the name, address, and phone number (NAP) of businesses in a consistent manner.
 They mostly appear on websites which have been made for the primary purpose of storing company information.
 For example, business info in Google My Business Listing or Yelp Listing.
 Structured local citations are more of a ‘formal’ type of listing, and explicitly contain the information of your business so people can find you.